kalniei/wl-docs/docs/user/short-link.md

 **IMAGE**

-Upload image, title an description - will appear on social networks when this short link is shared.
+Upload image, title a description - will appear on social networks when this short link is shared.

-Tilte can have max 10 characters.
+Title can have max 10 characters.

 Description can have max 40 characters.